 Winters in the Pacific Northwest are mild — usually cloudy with some rain showers and drizzle.
 Big storms and other forms of extreme weather are rare.
 "Northwesterners" are big on rain gear because nothing keeps them indoors (except studying).

 The campus is 14 miles from downtown Seattle and about five miles from the city limits.
 Public transportation is accessible to and from the campus.
-Additionally, Bastyr operates a free shuttle to and from the "U-district" near the University of Washington and/or the clinic (10 miles away) that makes six to seven round trips a day Monday through Friday.
+Additionally, Bastyr operates a free shuttle to and from the "U-district" near the University of Washington and/or our clinic, Bastyr Center for Natural Health, (10 miles away) that makes six to seven round trips a day Monday through Friday.
 Learn more about Bastyr's location in the beautiful Pacific Northwest, just miles from Seattle.

 Our new and revitalized teaching clinic, Bastyr Center for Natural Health, is located in the Fremont/Wallingford district of Seattle 10 miles from campus.